mohigeo33/thermal_dynamics/README.md

-# Land surface temperature dynamics in a changing landscape: A time series analysis of land surface temperature data in Google Earth Engine
+# Spatiotemporal Analysis of Land Surface Temperature in Re-sponse to Land Use and Land Cover Changes: A Remote Sens-ing Approach

 ***[Gulam Mohiuddin](https://www.linkedin.com/in/mohigeo33/)***, ***Jan-Peter Mund***